jenwin/Fraud-Risk-Analysis-Visualization/README.md

 - Total fraud cases by transaction type: `0.11%`
 - Total fraud cases by transaction type is <1%, but the fraud amounts are large.

-**Simulated Fraud Detection System**
+**Simulated Fraud Detection System with Business Rule**

 ![Fraud Detection Summary](Visuals/fraud_detection_analysis.png)

-  - The fraud detection rule identifies `31%` of fraudulent cases but also flags a large number of legitimate transactions.
+  - The business rule flagged `31%` of cases as fraudulent.
-  - Approximately `6%` of all transactions are flagged, with the majority being legitimate transactions and false alarms, which may result in unnecessary reviews of non-fraudulent transactions.
+  - It also flagged a large number of legitimate transactions and missed frauds.
+This may result in unnecessary reviews of non-fraudulent transactions.
+  - There were no false alarms due to the business rule being strict.

 ## Key Business Insights

 **Transfer Transactions and Detection**
   - Only `TRANSFER` transactions are subject to flagging.
 Fraud was detected exclusively within `TRANSFER` transactions where amounts exceed $200,000.
+  - `CASH OUT` had fraudulent cases, but some were not detected.
+These are considered missed frauds.
   - `TRANSFER` and `CASH OUT` are high risk concentration zones even though they make up a small percentage of transactions.
   - Fraud transactions are not frequent.
 When they occur, they often involve very large amounts with high bursts of high-value transaction attempts.

 **Cash In, Payment, Debt Transaction Types**
-  - `CASH IN`, `PAYMENT`, and `DEBT` had zero fraudulent transactions, but this could translate to false positives.
+  - `CASH IN`, `PAYMENT`, and `DEBIT` had zero fraudulent transactions.

 **Time-Based (Hourly) Fraudulent Activity**
   - Fraud spikes tend to happen unpredictably, indicating coordinated activity rather than random occurrences.
   - Fraud is not evenly distributed over time.
 Certain hours have heavier fraud activity.

 **Fraud Detection System**
-  - The rule detects nearly `62%` of fraudulent transactions, demonstrating it can identify majority of fraud cases based on large transaction amounts.
+  - The fraud detection system flagged `31%` of fraudulent transactions, demonstrating some ability to identify fraud when a business rule is applied.
-  - About `27%` of all transactions are flagged, but only a small fraction are actually fraudulent.
-High false alarms and legitimate transactions can overwhelm investigators and cause delays, negatively affecting customer experience.
+  - While the business rule detected only `31%` of fraudulent transactions, it was still effective in identifying fraud cases.
+Additionally, minimizing false alarms helps ease the workload on investigators, prevent delays, and protects the customer experience.
-  - Although the detection rate is high, `438` fraud cases go unnoticed, creating financial and reputational risks.
+  - `792` fraud cases went unnoticed, creating financial and reputational risks.
   - The current method relies solely on a transaction amount threshold, which doesn’t effectively capture complex fraud patterns or smaller fraudulent transactions.

 ## Summary of Recommendations Based on Findings